Understanding Grid Eligibility

 Need assistance determining your eligibility for Social Security Disability benefits?
 Contact our friendly team at (888) 401-3920 today to learn more.

 The knowledgeable staff at Disability Action Advocates has a wealth of experience in consulting for and handling claims that involve use of the Grid.
 Our office can handle your social security disability claim from start to finish, or we can take over the pursuit of those well-deserved benefits in the event of a denial.
 We understand how difficult it can be to start an entirely new line of employment in the event that you are not considered disabled, and the highly skilled advocates at DAA will do everything we can to get you awarded.

 The time to act is now—and we're ready to help.
-Contact our Reno Social Security Disability lawyer today to request a case evaluation today.
+Contact our Reno Social Security Disability lawyer and representatives today to request a case evaluation today.

 FOCUSED EXCLUSIVELY ON SSD & SSIOur Services Include: